MatthieuMordrel/productivity-app/README.md

 - Add a way to tick a task when done
 - Add a way to hide ticked tasks
-- Implement MDX for the pomodoro technique description page
-- Create preset values for the settings that are linked from the description page
 - Add a way to organise tasks better with folderish structure
 - Use duration instead of end time for the breaks
 - Add a second pause option to a real pomodoro pattern